Regeneron (REGN) Outpaces Stock Market Gains: What You Should Know

 Investors should also note any recent changes to analyst estimates for Regeneron.
 Recent revisions tend to reflect the latest near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Regeneron is holding a Zacks Rank of #3 (Hold) right now.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Regeneron is currently a Zacks Rank #3 (Hold).

-Also, we should mention that REGN has a PEG ratio of 2.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+It is also worth noting that REGN currently has a PEG ratio of 2.07.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
 The Medical - Biomedical and Genetics industry currently had an average PEG ratio of 1.83 as of yesterday's close.

 Make sure to utilize Zacks.com to follow all of these stock-moving metrics, and more, in the coming trading sessions.